-When I come to your home to repair your lawn sprinkler system, I don’t as the “big companies” do and try to sell you parts and services that you don’t need.
+When I come to your home to repair your lawn sprinkler system, I don’t, as the “big companies” do, try to sell you parts and services that you don’t need.
 I use my many years of experience and my knowledge gained as a Certified Landscape Irrigation Auditor and Commercial Designer (the ONLY one in Central Florida that will come to your house) to identify the underlying design faults in your system and suggest the best remedies.
 If you want to save money and implement the changes yourself, I’m happy to help you do that.
-For those of you interested in doing it yourself, you can go to IrrigationRepair.com and watch my videos on how to fix pipes, valves, controllers and sprinklers.
+For those of you interested in doing it yourself, you can go to IrrigationRepair.com and watch my videos on how to fix pipes, solenoid and indexing valves, controllers and sprinklers.
+I have spent many years tracking buried sprinkler wire and irrigation valves.
+My knowledge of system design layout helps me find buried and lost valves when other companies cannot.
+If you would like to try and locate your own valves first before calling a professional company, read this article.
+My goal is to help you solve your sprinkler system problems in the most cost effective way possible.
+You do not need a perfect system.
+Just like in horseshoes, sometimes close is good enough.

 Seminole County FL.
 Allows homers and businesses to water twice per week (http://www.seminolecountyfl.gov/envsrvs/watercon/restrictions.aspx).
 To irrigate more often could cost you a fine.